cesanta/elk/README.md

 Important note: the returned result is valid only before the next call to `js_eval()`.
 The reason is that `js_eval()` triggers a garbage collection.
-A garbage collection is mark-and-sweep.
+A garbage collection is mark-and-sweep, run before every top-level statement gets executed.

 The runtime footprint is as follows:
 - An empty object is 8 bytes